arthur-bouton/TF_ODE/README.md

 - `TRAINING_SCRIPTS_DIR`: Directory containing the training scripts.
 - `TRAINING_DATA_DIR`: Directory in which to store the training data.
 - `BUILD_DIR`: Directory where to find the compiled simulations.
+- `TRAINING_SCRIPTS_FILTER`: Filter pattern for the training scripts.
+- `EXE_FILTER`: Filter pattern for the executable files.

 To start a training with the identification name *run_1* for example, execute:
 `$ train rover_training_1.py run_1`